the-expanse/SideQuestWiki/Beat-On,-What-is-that?.md

 If that fails to work you can try manually installing Beat On by Plugging your headset in and following the steps below

-First Click the link below to go to beat On's install page.
+First Click the Beat On link icon below to go to beat On's install page.

  [![](https://cdn.discordapp.com/attachments/608376262347587595/610258661109006347/Screenshot_1198.png)](https://sidequestvr.com/#/app/14)